 A great way to build trust is to spend time with your co-workers outside the office and use this time to get to know each other better.
 Talk and discuss about the strengths and weaknesses.
 It will also help you in playing to each other’s strengths in the workplace.
 Hence it is a win-win option.

 12. Agree upon common ways for diagnosing and resolving conflicts:

-Make sure that the team has devised common ways to analyze and resolve common team work problems and conflicts.
-The team members should not support any member personally during clashes and also not take sides during disagreement.
+Make sure that the team has devised common ways to analyze and resolve common teamwork problems and conflicts.
+The team members should not support any member personally during clashes and also not take sides during a disagreement.
 Rather, they should work towards resolving it mutually.

 Participative leadership should be practised in meetings, task assignments and in the recording of decisions and commitments as well.
 The team should constantly evaluate and examine itself to improve.
 The members should make decisions together and also support each other in those decisions.
 The members should have a sense of belongingness to the team, to the group and it is enhanced further when they spend time discussing the work together.